Venezuela, U.S. Interests & Regional Security: A Virtual Discussion

 January 21st, 2026 12:00PM -1:00PM

-The U.S.’s new National Security Strategy places the Western Hemisphere at the center of U.S. national security planning as Venezuela’s deepening political and humanitarian crisis draws renewed U.S. attention — from increased and escalatory military activity in the Caribbean and counter-narcotics strikes, to conditional diplomatic overtures toward the Maduro government.
+The U.S.’s new National Security Strategy places the Western Hemisphere at the center of U.S. national security planning as Venezuela’s deepening political and humanitarian crisis draws renewed U.S. attention — from a months-long escalatory military campaign in the Carribean and counter-narcotics strikes, to the strike in Venezuela and Maduro's capture.

-Join the World Affairs Council for a virtual discussion exploring the evolution of U.S.-Venezuela relations, current military operations in the Caribbean, the ongoing humanitarian emergency, and potential policy pathways.
-Carrie Filipetti and Brian Naranjo will offer insights on what the United States’ next moves might mean for Venezuelans, Americans, and the Americas as a whole.
+Join the World Affairs Council for a virtual discussion exploring the evolution of U.S.-Venezuela relations, military operations in Venezuela, and what might happen from here.
+Carrie Filipetti, former U.S. Deputy Assistant Secretary for Venezuela and Cuba, and Brian Naranjo, former Deputy Chief of Mission at U.S. Embassy in Venezuela, will offer insights on what the United States’ next moves might mean for Venezuelans, Americans, and the Americas as a whole.

 About our Speakers